• Skip to primary navigation

 If you can get to 30 times your annual expenses, technically, that is enough for you to live off – forever.

 With prudent management of your wealth at this point, trust me, you’ll be able to live off that portfolio for a long time.
-You may even have some leftover for the next generation.
+You may even have some leftovers for the next generation.

-FI/RE requires discipline and letting time work in your favor.
-Which is why starting early on your savings and investing is so important.
+FI/RE requires discipline and letting time work in your favour.
+This is why starting early on your savings and investing is so important.
 Just keep at it and in no time, you’ll be living off your passive income.

 As always, Facebook and Instagram.
 Keep up to date and help support the blog by following and sharing.
 Thank you!